hashicorp/terraform/website/docs/internals/json-format.html.md

 - [Values Representation](#values-representation) — A sub-object of both plan and state output that describes current state or planned state.
 - [Configuration Representation](#configuration-representation) — A sub-object of plan output that describes a parsed Terraform configuration.
     - [Expression Representation](#expression-representation) — A sub-object of a configuration representation that describes an unevaluated expression.
-    - [Expressions Representation](#expressions-representation) — A sub-object of a configuration representation that describes the contents of a block that includes expressions.
+    - [Block Expressions Representation](#block-expressions-representation) — A sub-object of a configuration representation that describes the expressions nested inside a block.
 - [Change Representation](#change-representation) — A sub-object of plan output that describes planned changes to an object.

 ## State Representation